United States Bullion Depository: Reputation

+In popular culture

 Given its reputation for securely holding large amounts of gold, breaking into the depository has been featured in many popular books, movies, games, and television shows.
-A well-known example is the 1959 James Bond novel Goldfinger by Ian Fleming, in which the eponymous villain steals the gold, but in the 1964 film executes a convoluted scheme of irradiating the vault in order to corner the gold market.
+A well-known example is the 1959 James Bond novel Goldfinger by Ian Fleming, in which the eponymous villain attempts to steal the gold, but in the 1964 film adaptation instead executes a convoluted scheme of irradiating all the gold in the vault in order to drive up the price of gold.
 The 1937 film Behind the Headlines, released the same year as the first wave of gold shipments to Fort Knox, was about gangsters stealing gold from an armored car en route to the depository.
 In the 1951 comedy Comin' Round the Mountain, Abbott and Costello follow a treasure map and unwittingly dig into the vault at Fort Knox, where they are immediately arrested.
-In the 1952 animated cartoon 14 Carrot Rabbit, Bugs Bunny tricks Yosemite Sam into digging into the vault where he too is immediately arrested.
+In the 1952 animated cartoon 14 Carrot Rabbit, Bugs Bunny tricks Yosemite Sam into digging into the vault, where he too is immediately arrested.